 State Assessment Boundary:

-Identification of specific fossils, identification of present plants and animals, dynamic processes, or genetics are not expected in state assessment.
+Identification of specific fossils or specific present-day plants and animals, dynamic processes, or genetics are not expected in state assessment.

 3-LS4-2.
 Use evidence to construct an explanation for how the variations in characteristics among individuals within the same species may provide advantages to these individuals in their survival and reproduction.